dw87/PyGloworm/README.md

     <?php
     	$ch = curl_init("http://your-raspberry-pi.com/pygloworm.py");
+    	curl_setopt($ch, CURLOPT_CONNECTTIMEOUT_MS, 1000); //Added timeout options
+    	curl_setopt($ch, CURLOPT_TIMEOUT_MS, 1000);
     	curl_exec($ch);
     	curl_close($ch);
     ?>

 It does not create any output so your original page will load and display correctly.

+I have experienced issues when browsing to the page when the Raspberry Pi is offline, so there is no web server for the cURL function to connect to.
+I think it was waiting for the cURL execution to timeout before loading the rest of the page to display, which is not good for user experience.
+This should have little to no impact to users visiting my website.
+I have set a connection timeout and execution timeout of 1000ms (1s) to the cURL call.
+I experimented with less, but that stopped it from functioning, and I believe the minimum allowed is 1 second.

+This is probably not the best way to solve this.
+If there is a more appropriate way, please contribute it to the project.

 ## Help